angsiewfan/budgetplanner.github.io/README.md

 Area of improvement:
 1. Add function for user to add new category
 2. Update function for replacing category instead forcing the user to delete before insert the same category
-3. To improve web design
+3. To improve web design in order to be able to be viewed in mobile screen.

 Team members:
 1. Ang Siew Fan